besenleo/Livraria_Amazonia/README.md

 # Livraria_Amazonia
- This project is a Library System during Computer Science Graduation
+This project is a Library System created during Computer Science Graduation to be evaluated as part of the grade for the fourth semester